Suggestions for Putting Weight on a Skinny Dog – Part II

 What to Feed

-For Donna, I’ve found that Honest Kitchen Preference with raw or cooked turkey or beef seems to be the most palatable option.
+For Donna, I’ve found that The Honest Kitchen’s Fruit & Veggie Base Mix with raw or cooked turkey or beef seems to be the most palatable option.
 She’s also quite fond of Proper Toppers, and I frequently offer them as a snack in between meals.
 I’ve noticed that Donna does best with small frequent snacks, contrary to the two meals a day I feed my other two dogs.
 But again, it’s all about finding what works best for each dog.

 Thanks to finding a food Donna loves and working to combat her anxiety, I’m happy to report it’s been two years since she’s had any seizures or health problems.
 The difference in her appearance and personality are undeniable and no one can believe how far she’s come.